 Work or volunteer with us

 Thank you for your interest in volunteering with us and supporting human rights.
-Regrettably, we are only able to take on a very limited number of volunteers due to capacity and office space issues.
+Regrettably, we are only able to take on a very limited number of volunteers due to capacity.
 We want to make sure that our volunteers are properly supervised and have interesting, challenging work.

 Tips and resources for getting involved